Straightedge and compass construction: Squaring the circle

 The most famous of these problems, squaring the circle, otherwise known as the quadrature of the circle, involves constructing a square with the same area as a given circle using only straightedge and compass.

 Squaring the circle has been proved impossible, as it involves generating a transcendental number, $\sqrt{\pi}$.
-Only certain algebraic numbers can be constructed with ruler and compass alone, namely those constructed from the integers with a finite sequence of operations of addition, subtraction, multiplication, division, and taking square roots.
+Only certain algebraic numbers can be constructed with a ruler and compass alone, namely those constructed from the integers with a finite sequence of operations of addition, subtraction, multiplication, division, and taking square roots.
 The phrase "squaring the circle" is often used to mean "doing the impossible" for this reason.

-Without the constraint of requiring solution by ruler and compass alone, the problem is easily solvable by a wide variety of geometric and algebraic means, and was solved many times in antiquity.
+Without the constraint of requiring a solution by ruler and compass alone, the problem is easily solvable by a wide variety of geometric and algebraic means; it was solved many times in antiquity.

-A method which comes very close to approximating the "quadrature of the circle" can be achieved using a Kepler triangle.
+A method that comes very close to approximating the "quadrature of the circle" can be achieved by using a Kepler triangle.

 Doubling the cube

-Doubling the cube is the construction, using only a straightedge and compass, of the edge of a cube that has twice the volume of a cube with a given edge.
-This is impossible because the cube root of 2, though algebraic, cannot be computed from integers by addition, subtraction, multiplication, division, and taking square roots.
+Doubling the cube is the construction, using only a straightedge and compass, of the edge of a cube that has twice the volume of another cube with a given edge.
+This is impossible because $\sqrt[3]{2}$, though algebraic, cannot be computed from integers by addition, subtraction, multiplication, division, and taking square roots.
 This follows because its minimal polynomial over the rationals has degree 3.
 This construction is possible using a straightedge with two marks on it and a compass.

 Angle trisection

 Angle trisection is the construction, using only a straightedge and a compass, of an angle that is one-third of a given arbitrary angle.
 This is impossible in the general case.
-For example, the angle 2π/5 radians (72° = 360°/5) can be trisected, but the angle of π/3 radians (60°) cannot be trisected.
-The general trisection problem is also easily solved when a straightedge with two marks on it is allowed (a neusis construction).
+For example, a straightedge and compass construction cannot trisect a 60° angle (constructing a 20° angle).
+As Archimedes showed, a neusis construction can trisect arbitrary angles using a straightedge with two marks on it.

 Distance to an ellipse

-The line segment from any point in the plane to the nearest point on a circle can be constructed, but the segment from any point in the plane to the nearest point on an ellipse of positive eccentricity cannot in general be constructed.
-See Note that results proven here are mostly a consequence of the non-constructivity of conics.
-If the initial conic is considered as a given, then the proof must be reviewed to check if other distinct conic needs to be generated.
-As an example, constructions for normals of a parabola are known, but they need to use an intersection between circle and the parabola itself.
-So they are not constructible in the sense that the parabola is not constructible.
+The line segment from any point in the plane to the nearest point on a circle can be constructed, but the segment from any point in the plane to the nearest point on an ellipse of positive eccentricity cannot, in general, be constructed.
+Note that results proven here are mostly a consequence of the non-constructivity of conics.
+If the initial conic is considered as a given, then the proof must be reviewed to check if other distinct conics need to be generated.
+As an example, constructions for normals of a parabola are known, but they need to use an intersection between a circle and the parabola itself.
+Therefore, they are not constructible in the sense that the parabola is not constructible.